NickPiscitelli/Glider.js/README.md

 Glider.js should run on all modern browsers.
 Support for older browser can be achieved by polyfilling `document.classList`, `window.requestAnimationFrame`, `Object.assign` and `CustomEvent`

-Include `glider-compat.min.js` to include the aforemention polyfills
+Include `glider-compat.min.js` to load the aforementioned polyfills

 #### Dependencies